Child Care and Early Education Research Connections

 Keeping children safe: A policy agenda for child care in emergencies

-Statement on the provision of emergency child care during the COVID-19 pandemic
+Recommendations for supporting child care programs and families during the COVID-19 pandemic